-François Gelez – Gelez has gone into coaching and was recently appointed head coach at Tyrosse in the French third flight.
+François Gelez – Gelez has gone into coaching and is currently head coach at Tyrosse in the French third flight.

 Jimmy Marlu – Winger Marlu now works in property after retiring in 2009.

 France used 32 players in total over the course of their five matches.
-Others who featured in the campaign were Frédéric Michalak (above), the country’s all-time record points scorer and recently an advisor at Lyon.
-Full-back Xavier Garbajosa is the head coach at Montpellier, while Yannick Bru is director of rugby at Bayonne.
+Others who featured in the campaign were Frédéric Michalak (above), the country’s all-time record points scorer and currently a consultant at Toulon.
+Full-back Xavier Garbajosa worked as the head coach at Montpellier and is now a pundit with Canal+, while Yannick Bru is director of rugby at Bayonne.
 Lastly Nicolas Jeanjean, another full-back, is the strength and conditioning coach with Les Bleus.